tmatic-trading/crypto-platform/README.md

 """
 Parameters
 ----------
+bot: Bot
+    An instance of a bot in the Bot class.
 limit: float
     The limit of positions the bot is allowed to trade on this instrument.
     If this parameter is less than the instrument's minOrderQty, it